 Every winter, we face the serious problem of excessive air pollution.
 Almost all the cities are covered in smog and the air quality reaches dangerous levels.
-The pollution level gets so severe that most of the major cities are gasping for breath.
-In fact, India is home to the world’s 14 most polluted cities in the world based on the presence of particulate matter.
+The pollution level gets so severe that most of the major cities are left gasping for breath.
+In fact, India is home to the world’s 14 most polluted cities, based on the presence of particulate matter.
 The WHO also estimates that air pollution kills approximately 7 million people in a year.
 Pollution is the major reason for heart problem, lung diseases, respiratory infections, pneumonia, cancer, and insomnia.

-Patna, an ancient city on the banks of Ganges, is also included in the list of the most polluted cities in India.
+Patna, an ancient city on the banks of Ganges, is also included in the list of the highly polluted cities in India.
 The noisy and congested city is the transportation hub of Bihar.
 Suspended dust particles, vehicular emission, smoke from the brick furnace are the main causes of a higher level of PM 2.5.
 The average level of PM 2.5 is 144 micrograms as reported by WHO.

 Everyone is aware of the severe levels of air pollution in Delhi, especially after the festive season.
-Delhi was formerly the most polluted city in India, recorded the highest level of pollution in the last six years.
+Delhi was formerly the most air polluted city in India, recording the highest level of pollution in the last six years.
 The average level of PM 2.5 remains serious at 143, which is approximately 70 times more than the normal limit.

 Renowned for the Taj Mahal, Agra is one of most sought after tourist destinations in India.
 Cooking fuels, factories, and vehicular emissions have increased the average PM 2.5 level to 131.
 The excessive level of air pollution has turned the marbles of the Taj Mahal yellow and green.